timarcher/Drone/wiki/16-Gimbal-and-Camera/Gimbal-and-Camera.md

 # Notes
 - I replaced the stock 12mm payload carbon fiber tubes that came with the drone with longer 330mm ones from Amazon.
 - I bought a longer 6-Pin JST-GH Twisted Pair - MRC0212 - 1000mm length cable from 3DR in order to make the serial connection from the gimbal to the Kore carrier board.
 Its a 6 pin connector and wire designed for I2C, but I removed 3 wires and swapped TX/RX on one end to make it work for the gimbal.
+- The gimbal serial connection gets connected to the Telemetry 2 port on the Kore carrier board.
+See [this page for the wiring diagram](https://ardupilot.org/copter/docs/common-gremsy-pixyu-gimbal.html).
+We change this to a baud rate of 921,600 per the Air Commander documentation in ArudPilot by setting SERIAL2_BAUD = 921.
+- Gremsy Gimbal Configuration
   - Ensure you load the latest firmware, 7.7.1 or later!
 Download from https://github.com/Gremsy/T7-Firmware/releases
     - NOTE: Gyro MUST be calibrated after upgrading completely.
       Open gTune --> SETTINGS --> GYRO --> CALIBRATE
       NOTE: Users should load the recommended gimbal parameters and perform an AUTO-TUNE process.
       Open gTune --> SETTINGS --> STIFFNESS --> AUTOTUNE
   - Tuning the stiffness: Increase the stiffness setting 5-10 points at a time until oscillation appears then reduce 5 points until oscillation subsides.
 Slowly increase this setting until you feel an oscillation in the tilt axis, then reduce the setting until the oscillation subsides.
-  - I have my settings at: Tilt 25, Roll 45, Pan 45.
+    - I have my stiffness settings at: Tilt 25, Roll 45, Pan 45.
 Gyro Filter 2, and Output Filter 3
-- The gimbal serial connection gets connected to the Telemetry 2 port on the Kore carrier board.
-See [this page for the wiring diagram](https://ardupilot.org/copter/docs/common-gremsy-pixyu-gimbal.html).
-We change this to a baud rate of 921,600 per the Air Commander documentation.
   - In the Gremsy GTuneDesktop app, change these options:
     - Settings -> Controls -> Mavlink - Set to enabled
       - Configure COM2 baudrate to 921600bps (used for connection to Cube)
       - Configure COM4 baudrate to 230400bps (used for ENTIRE connection)
+    - Settings -> Rotatrion - I set Tilt up to -20.
+I didnt want it to be able to tilt up a bunch.
     - Also go to the settings button in top left under mode, and unselect the "Reduce Drift by Drone" option, Pan Axis will be disabled.
 - Sony A6500 Camera Configuration
   - Enable RemoteCtrl function in the Camera menu for the Air Commander IR light to be able to control the menu.
     - Camera Menu -> Setup (toolbox icon) -> Setup4 screen -> Scroll to the Remote Ctrl setting and make sure it’s set to On.